sunjay/turtle/examples/README.md

 **Source Code**: [square.rs](square.rs)

-This is almost the simplest turtle program possible: it draws a non-centered square on the canvas by repeating the two basic `forward` and `right` methods.
+This program draws a square on the canvas by repeatedly calling the `forward` and `right` methods.

 ### Simple Circle